Nordix/xcluster/doc/100nodes.md

 On my laptop the CPU load is ~30-40% with 100 VMs.
 Note that `xcluster` is designed for max 200 nodes.
-The cap is imposted by the network addressing and can be ovecome by an ovl.
+The cap is imposted by the network addressing and *may* be ovecome by ovls (but it's not trivial).